 When every single person was thought safe outside he was still wandering in the hallways howling at the remains.
 That’s when a shy good-looking girl approached him slowly with the most beautiful quiet smile he’d ever see.
 That girl… She reached him a hand, he held it tight and started to walk.
 They walked past the door and past the crowd, in no rush, hand in hand, quiet smiles, eyes straight, looking nowhere and into the infinitum.
 And then everything went black.

-When they left the center they saw outside a different world than the one they once knew.
+When they left the centre they saw outside a different world than the one they once knew.
 The multiple cars, the red buses and black cabs drove align one after the other, parking, stopping, starting, moving, barely making noise, as if it was some kind of coordinated choreography thought till the smallest detail.
 The pedestrians too walked silently, one after another, in no rush, quiet smile, eyes straight, looking nowhere and into the infinitum.

 This was a new sterile and contained world and yet they could feel a tension growing in the air they could hardly bear.
 So, before everyone and everything could start to snap as he once did too, he held her hand and walked away as far as possible.
 Away from that strange crazy virus that came through our every day food and affected brains and sanity all over our big fat island, which is now infested with green aliens ready to drink our blood and eat our brains.
 Excuse me, I have to go feed my feet and grab some crap.
 See you yesterday!